vackosar/vackosar.github.io/_posts/2021-05-21-PID-controller.md

 - tool to stay close to the ideal (__control loop mechanism__)
 - uses distance from setpoint (__error__) to produce feedback
   - error = setpoint - process variable
-- sum of 3 terms with respect to an error:
+- defined as sum of 3 terms:
-  - proportiona term
+  - proportional term
     - current error
   - integral term
     - sum of errors till now